-Function Comments
+Function Function Comments

 Year With automatic leap year calculation

 Month

 Date

 Weekday

 Hours 12 or 24 hours modes

 Minutes

 Seconds

-100 th of Reading only feature, for more precise
+100 th of seconds Reading only feature, for more precise timing data

-seconds UNIX time timing data It is the number of seconds that have
+UNIX time It is the number of seconds that have

 counter elapsed since the Unix epoch, minus

-(32 bits) leap seconds; the Unix epoch is 00:00:00 UTC on 1 January 1970 (an
+(32 bits) 00:00:00 UTC on 1 January 1970 (an

+arbitrary date);

-Alarms arbitrary date); from second to years defined by user
+Alarms from second to years defined by user settings

-settings

-Timers Up to 2 timers with programmable duration according to clock settings
+Timers Up to 2 timers with programmable

+duration according to clock settings

-(from 244 $\mu$ s to 4095 minutes)
+Interrunts (from 244 μs to 4095 minutes)

-Interrupts Several sources of interrupt:

-Periodic time update Periodic countdown for timers
+interrupto Periodic time update

+Periodic countdown for timers

-Alarm (from second to years defined
+Alarm (from second to years defined by user)

-by user)

 External event (damper detection)

-Temperature window crossing (high/low)
+Temperature window crossing

-Voltage low detection
+(high/low)

 Automatic switchover

+Power on reset

-Programmable Power on reset Selectable frequency from Hz to MHz on
+Programmable Selectable frequency from Hz to MHz on

-Clock Output enabled/disabled single CMOS output

-· for peripheral devices
+Сюск Ошри for peripheral devices

-Timestamp Record timing occurrence of external or internal event, generate an interrupt.
+Timestamp Record timing occurrence of external or

+internal event, generate an interrupt.
 It

-can be the timing of first or last

 occurrence, number of occurrences is

-Temperature also counted.
-For temperature compensated modules
+also counted.

-with reading in 8-bit or 12-bit options
+lemperature For temperature compensated modules with reading in 8-bit or 12-bit options

 User RAM 0 to 256 bytes depending of RTC type

-User (on top of RTC functional RAM) 0 to 43 bytes depending of RTC type
+lleer (on top of RTC functional RAM)

 EEPROM (on top of configuration EEPROM)

 Offset Oscillator frequency adjustment

 adjustment (aging compensation) Temperature offset adjustment

 Programmable Safety against inadvertent overwriting

-Password Time, Control and Configuration registers protection
+Password Control and Configuration registers

 Power On RAM registers initialized to their reset

-Reset (POR) values and refresh of the RAM mirror
+Reset (POR) values and Configuration EEPROM

-values by the ones in the Configuration EEPROM.
+are set to their preset default values.

 Battery Detection of main supply low voltage

-Switchover Trickle and switch to backup source
+Switchover and switch to backup source

-Charger Backup source charge management
+Charger backup source charge management

 Charge Allows charging of backup source at

-higher voltage to extend lifetime during

 Pump power down